 - Preserving the legacy of particle physics

 - Looking forward to photon–photon physics

 - The CMS experiment puts physics onto the menu

-As a freelancer, my writing about physics news has appeared in the magazine Physics World:
+As a freelancer, I have had the occasional physics news article and feature published in the magazine Physics World:

 - Ordering electron and nuclear spins in quantum wires